 Tip #2: Identify Your Skin Color

-Frequent changes to your skin, like tanning or even skin conditions like rosacea, can sometimes make identifying your skin color a difficult task.
-Do you really have a medium skin tone or did you just spend a lot of time in the sun this summer?
-Luckily, there are a series of different tests that you can do on your own to help you discover your skin color, like the jawline test.
-When trying to determine your skin color, don’t use the center of your face as a point of reference but rather use your jawline.
-This tends to be a better representation of your skin color because the jaw is typically less impacted by skin color changes.
-When you examine this area, try to determine for yourself if the area is fair, light, medium, dark or deep.
-Once you have a good idea of what skin color you are, then this can help you figure out what are your undertones.
+Frequent changes to your skin, like tanning or skin conditions like rosacea, can sometimes make identifying your natural skin color a difficult task.
+Do you really have a medium skin tone or did you just spend a lot of time in the sun?
+Luckily, there are a series of different tests that you can do on your own to help you determine your skin color.
+One of them is the jawline test.
+To identify your skin color, don’t use the center of your face as a point of reference but rather our jawline.
+It tends to be a better representation of your skin color because the jaw is typically less impacted by skin color changes.
+Examine this area and see if it’s fair, light, medium, dark or deep.
+Once you have a good idea of what skin color you are, you can move on to your undertones.

-Your undertone also plays a key role in the appearance of your skin.
-There are three main undertones present in the skin and they are cool, warm and neutral.
-If you have cool undertones, your skin color may have subtle hues of pink, red or blue.
-Typically, people with cool undertones have eyes that lean blue, green-ish blue, gray or deep brown.
+There are three main undertones present in the skin: cool, warm and neutral.
+If you have cool undertones, your complexion may have subtle hues of pink, red or blue.
+Typically, people with cool undertones have blue, green-ish blue, gray or deep brown eyes.
 You can also tell if you have cool undertones by looking at your natural hair color.
 Redheads are a prime example.
 “Redheads tend to have less pigment in the skin than those with darker hair color,” Dr. Zeichner says.
 Less pigment often equates to cooler tones.

-If you’re unsure of your undertones, there are a few quick and easy tests that you can do to help you determine what you are including the white versus cream test.
-To do this test you’re going to need two articles of clothing (or towels).
-Make sure one of the articles is white and the other is a cream color.
+If you’re unsure of your undertone, there are a few quick and easy tests that you can do to help you determine what you are.
+First is the white versus cream test.
+You’re going to need two articles of clothing (or towels) — one white and the other cream.
 Hold the articles of clothing against your skin and if the white complements your skin tone better, you are probably warm-toned.
 If the white washes you out and the cream is more flattering, you might be cool-toned.

 Tip #4: Don’t Be Afraid to Ask Your Dermatologist

-Full disclosure: this assessment isn’t always accurate.
-“You have to take this with a grain of salt, as for every rule there is an exception,” Dr. Zeichner warns.
+“You have to take all this with a grain of salt, as for every rule there is an exception,” Dr. Zeichner warns.
 “For example, someone with dark hair and porcelain skin likely has cool undertones.”
-There is no one shoe fits all when trying to discover your skin type, color and tone.
-These are all tips that you can use to help you narrow down your choices.
 When in doubt, don’t be afraid to consult with your dermatologist to help you determine your skin type, color and undertone.